 Our QA Program provides a framework for integrating measurements, performing audits and evaluations, and improving systems.
 The systems are governed by a strict set of standard operating procedures that are supported by learning modules and skill-based training.

 All 503A CAPS pharmacies admix in a laminar flow, ISO Class 5 zone, within an ISO Class 7 buffer zone.
 Clean down and line clearance are performed every day between every drug.
 Particulate and bioburden air tests, along with employee fingertip tests, are performed on a weekly basis.
 Media-fill validation of compounding processes is performed semi-annually.
-CAPS uses rapid sterility test technology as an end product test in accordance with USP <71>.
 Our customers receive QA reports on a quarterly basis.

 Highlights of the CAPS QA Program:

 - Sterility tests featuring the BacT/ALERT® microbial detection system

 - Beyond-use-dating (BUD) based on real-time data using stability indicating methods, container closure integrity (CCI) tests, and daily process sterility tests